carector/MMOInventory/README.md

 - Node version >= v20.8.1 and npm version >= 10.1.0 installed (probably works with older versions - untested)

 ### Installation steps
-1. Download the repository and install required packages with `npm init`
+1. Download the repository and install required packages with `npm init`.
 2. Create a new environment file in the root folder titled `.env`.
 Add the following fields to allow the API to connect to your Firebase project:
 ```
 FIREBASE_API_KEY